cloudbustinguk/ptycho-xrdp-x11vnc/README.md

 *Work In Progress*

-CentOS 7 Linux with xrdp/x11vnc, and fvwm2.
+Minimal CentOS7 with xrdp/x11vnc, and fvwm2.

 Adapted from https://hub.docker.com/r/danielguerra/alpine-xfce4-xrdp - thanks Daniel!

 This is to serve as the base image for a Ptychography application, and is probably not